Larsvanderlaan/calibratedDML/README.md

-# Doubly robust inference for average treatment effects using calibration
+# Doubly robust inference for ATEs using calibration

 ## Overview of Calibrated Debiased Machine learning